Decompositions of commutative monoid congruences and binomial ideals: Introduction

-As in ordinary primary decomposition, witnesses have corresponding prime objects \emph{associated} to them (Definitions~\ref{d:witness}, \ref{d:mesoass}, and~\ref{d:witness'}).
-Continuing the parallel, these notions of associatedness are defined by local combinatorial or algebraic conditions, but are equivalently characterized by consistent appearance of prime objects in every primary decomposition (Theorems~\ref{t:primary} and~\ref{t:assPrim}).
-The local conditions defining witnesses incorporate the combinatorial quiddity of having prime annihilator in the ordinary setting of ring theory.
-This particular analogy took a lot of tweaking, and generated a lot of subtly incorrect attempts---many spawning examples here.
+In ordinary primary decomposition, a witness is an element whose annihilator is (an associated) prime.
+Our \emph{witnesses} also have \emph{associated} prime objects (Definitions~\ref{d:witness}, \ref{d:mesoass}, and~\ref{d:witness'}).
+Continuing the parallel, our notions of associatedness are defined by local combinatorial or algebraic conditions but equivalently characterized by the consistent appearance of prime objects in every primary decomposition (Theorems~\ref{t:primary} and~\ref{t:assPrim}).
+The local conditions defining witnesses incorporate the combinatorial quiddity of having prime \mbox{annihilator in ordinary ring theory}.

-The proof of concept for mesoprimary decomposition as a mode to connect the combinatorial and arithmetic settings lies in a fundamental discovery: there is a combinatorially defined set of witnesses that captures decompositions of both an ideal and its induced congruence (Corollary~\ref{c:allwitnesses} and Theorem~\ref{t:coprincipal'}).
-To arrive at a decomposition that is as minimal as possible without disturbing symmetry, however, one must restrict to a subset of witnesses, the \emph{key witnesses} for congruences (Definition~\ref{d:witness}) and the \emph{character witnesses} for binomial ideals (Definition~\ref{d:false}), and these subsets differ (Theorems~\ref{t:coprincipal} and~\ref{t:false}).
-Section~\ref{s:false} serves as a caveat on this point, lest we be lulled into thinking the combinatorial and arithmetic theories to be completely parallel.
-Not only do key witnesses not suffice for binomial ideals (Example~\ref{e:charWitness}), but in fact some key witnesses are systematically redundant: a key witness can be a \emph{false witness} rather than a character witness (Definition~\ref{d:false} and Example~\ref{e:false}).
-These and other subtle distinctions between the combinatorial and arithmetic aspects of the theory demand care, as they necessitate occasional slight weakenings, or failures of the combinatorics to lift; see Remarks~\ref{r:mesorefine} and~\ref{r:construct},~for~\mbox{instance}.
+The proof of concept for mesoprimary decomposition as a mode to connect the combinatorial and arithmetic settings lies in a fundamental discovery: there is a combinatorially defined set of witnesses that captures decompositions of both a binomial ideal and its induced congruence.
+To yield finite decompositions, however, not all witnesses are to be believed.
+The \emph{key witnesses} for congruences (Definition~\ref{d:witness}) and \emph{essential witnesses} for binomial ideals (Definition~\ref{d:witness'}) yield finitely many components whose intersections suffice.
+These key and essential decompositions can generally fail to be minimal in ways that even retain symmetry.
+In the cellular binomial ideal case, we demonstrate a systematic reduction to \emph{character witnesses} (Defintion~\ref{d:false'}) that should have an extension to general binomial ideals.
+The dichotomy between key and essential witnesses demands care, as do other subtle distinctions between the combinatorial and arithmetic aspects of the theory, since they necessitate occasional slight weakenings, or failures of the combinatorics to lift; see Remarks~\ref{r:mesorefine} and~\ref{r:construct}, for~instance.